 BILLY SUTER chats to Ballito-based PIERRE DE CHARMOY, former heart-throb singer and film star (he was the lead in the 1984 Afrikaans film, Tawwe Tienies).
-Pierre, his flowing black locks now shorter and greying, is recording a new album in between sugar farming and performing occasional gigs.
+Pierre, his flowing black locks now shorter and greying, is still recording in between sugar farming and performing occasional gigs.

 HIS main focus over the past 20 years has been on family and farming, but don’t for a minute think former South African heart-throb singer-songwriter Pierre de Charmoy has shelved his music.

-Quite the contrary – the award-winner, who reached No 1 on the local charts with Live On, in the 1980s, has performed regularly over the years, has collaborated in more recent times on various projects with the likes of Dennis East, Kurt Darren and Steve Hofmeyr …and is now working on a new album, tentatively titled Reflections.
+Quite the contrary – the award-winner, who reached No 1 on the local charts with Live On, in the 1980s, has performed regularly over the years, has collaborated in more recent times on various projects with the likes of Dennis East, Kurt Darren and Steve Hofmeyr …and is still recording, his latest project being an album titled Reflections.

 Pierre, who estimates he has written about 70 songs to date, plans to make some promotional videos for his new tracks, as well as tour nationally, and is requesting fans to visit his website (www.pierredecharmoy.com) for updates on these plans.